MySQL - Benchmarking Varchar vs Text

-- It then proceeds to insert a set number of logs into each of the tables and times how long this takes.
+- It then proceeds to insert a set number of logs into each of the tables and tracks how long this takes.

 - It then proceeds to insert the same number of rows into the slave tables but with different content.

-- It then runs the sync tool to sync the master to the slave and times how long that takes.
+- It then runs the sync tool to sync the master to the slave and tracks how long that takes.